Terms of Service

 When rollout status materially changes (for example, transition to general availability or fee policy changes), we provide notice as described in Section 1, unless immediate changes are required for security, legal compliance, or payment network obligations.

-Participation in beta or pilot features does not entitle Users to continued free access, any specific feature set, or preferential treatment after rollout changes.
+Participation in any explicitly labeled limited-release or pilot feature does not entitle Users to continued free access, any specific feature set, or preferential treatment after rollout changes.

 6. Account Registration and Security